Intermittent Fasting | Working Out | When | Benefits | Tips | FAQ

-Besides 16/8 intermittent fasting, the following intermittent fasting methods exist:
+Besides 16/8 intermittent fasting, the following intermittent fasting schedules exist:

 - One-Day Fasting (6:1 Diet) – you do not eat anything on a full day a week

 - Two-Day Fasting (5:2 Diet) – you do not eat for two days (often with a small meal)